flagship-io/flagship-ios/README.md

 </br>

-This function will ask the decision API and get the new modifications **according** to context passed as parameters
+This function will ask the decision API and get the new modifications **according** to context passed as parameters.

-Once update is done, you can display the message for the free delivery, as described in the example above.
+Once the update is done, you can display the message for the free delivery, as described in the example above.

 ## Retrieving modifications and Activation

 Now the campaign has been **allocated and synchronized** , all the modifications are stored on the SDK.
 You can use the following functions to retrieve them:

-* Get Modification for boolean key:</br>
+* Get Modification for Boolean key:</br>
 **`func getModification(_ key:String, defaultBool:Bool, activate:Bool) -> Bool`**

 * Get Modification for String key:</br>